k2view-academy/K2View-Academy/articles/19_Broadway/actors/03_parsers_actors.md

 * **Base64Decode** / **Base64Encode** Actor, analyzes an input and outputs it as an encoded string or a decoded buffer.
 * **FixedColumnParser** Actor, traverses an incoming stream and for each line parses the columns using their fixed position in the line.
 * **LinesParser** Actor, traverses an incoming stream and outputs individual lines.
-* **XmlParser Actor**, analyzes an input stream and outputs the objects found in the stream.
+* **XmlParser** Actor, analyzes an input stream and outputs the objects found in the stream.

 Checkout **xml.flow** for the **XmlParser** example and **lines.flow** for the **LinesParser** example.
 To do so, go to **Actions** > **Examples** in the [Main menu](../18_broadway_flow_window.md#main-menu).